elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 end
 ```

-What we want to use for securing our passwords is called (somewhat ironically)
+The dependency we'll use for securing our passwords is called (somewhat
-[comeonin](https://hex.pm/packages/comeonin).
-This is what the syntax looks
+ironically) [comeonin](https://hex.pm/packages/comeonin).
+This is what the
-like for adding a new dependency:
+syntax looks like for adding a new dependency:

 ```elixir
 {:comeonin, "~> 4.0"}
 ```

-In Elixir, this syntax is called a tuple.
-It's commonly used as a way to store
+In Elixir, this syntax is called a **tuple**.
+It's commonly used as a way to
-keys and values.
-The first element of the tuple is an atom (`:comeonin`), and
+reference keys and values.
+In this example, the first element of the tuple is
-the second element indicates the version number.
+an atom (`:comeonin`), and the second element is a string that indicates the
+version number (`"~> 4.0"`).

 Comeonin allows us to choose from different password hashing algorithms, so
 we'll also need to import another dependency called